 Are you giving your child enough independence?

 Are you promoting independence in your child?
-A recent poll suggests while many parents say they are, their actions aren’t matching up.
+A poll suggests while many parents say they are, their actions aren’t matching up.

 Why is that?
-The parents cited reasons including safety, habits or the family’s way of doing things, the child not wanting to do things themselves, and parents believing it will take too long for a task to be accomplished.
+The parents cited reasons including safety, habits or the family’s way of doing things, the child not wanting to do things themselves and parents believing it will take too long for a task to be accomplished.

-What’s a possible driving factor behind parents not giving their child independence in these ways?
+What is a possible driving factor behind parents not giving their child independence in these ways?
 Criticism.

 “Raising a child in today’s world can be scary,” says Dr. Nisarg Bakshi, a pediatrician with Advocate Children’s Hospital.
 “We’re constantly inundated with stories of violence.
 Adding in the fear of judgement from other parents only makes things more difficult.”